 Thanks to funding from our Councillor’s budget and donation of old sleepers from Friends of Hadlow Road Station, the steel platform and sleeper bridge have been put in place by the Council in areas on FP 32 where it often floods (between the Pollard Inn and the Wirral Way).

 Kissing Gate Project

-Over the past two years, we have had a project to replace all the styles in the parish with kissing gates.
+During 2015 and 2016, we had had a project to replace all the styles in the parish with kissing gates.
 This is now complete, thanks to funding from Wirral Borough Council, Cllr Myles Hogg, Cheshire West and Chester Council and the Wirral Footpaths and Open Spaces Preservation Society.
 Kissing gates are easier for people with disabilities and young children to use and we are pleased to have been able to make the footpaths in the area more accessible.

 Kissing gate at Benty Heath Lane on the footpath to Mill Lane funded by Wirral Borough Council